 GEOL 107L.
-Geology of the Red River Valley.
+Eastern North Dakota Field Course.
 1 Credit.

-Field study of Mesozoic and Cenozoic sediments, landforms, and geological processes that have shaped the landscape of the Red River Valley.
+Field study of Mesozoic and Cenozoic sediments, landforms, and geological processes that have shaped the landscape of eastern North Dakota.
 Two-day field excursion and a report.
 Fee required.
 Recommended: GEOL 105 or GEOL 106.